Forget banana bread, these banana and tahini muffins are quicker and even easier to make but taste equally as delicious if not more so.

 Can you make these muffins dairy free?

 These muffins can easily be made dairy free.
-Replace the butter with 5 tbsp light vegetable oil and the milk with a dairy free alternative such as soy or oat milk.
+Replace the butter with 5 tablespoon light vegetable oil and the milk with a dairy free alternative such as soy or oat milk.
 Omit the chocolate.

 How long do these banana muffins keep?